Common name: Cayenne

 Safety: Cayenne is very safe as long as not used in excess.
 In excess, the heat may actually be quite damaging to the body.

-Dosage: 10 drops-1ml of tincture 3 times daily or as needed.
-An infusion can be also be made by pouring a cup of boiling water onto ½-1 tea spoon of cayenne, then left for 10 minutes, this may be drank 3 times daily.
+Dosage: 5-30 drops of tincture 3-4 times daily.
+An infusion can be also be made by pouring a cup of boiling water onto ½-1 tea spoon of cayenne, then left for 10 minutes, this may be drank 3 times daily (Hoffman, 1988).

 Research on models

 Anti-inflammatory: In one study using animal models, it was found capsaicin has both analgesic and anti-inflammatory properties (Jolayemi et al., 2013).